munazajamil/SOC-Sysmon-PowerShell-Detection/README.md

 ## ⚔️ Attacks Simulated

 ### Attack 1 — Encoded PowerShell Command `T1059.001`
+This attack is used to encode malicious commands, like instead of "delete files" attacker encode it to "DWDWDodw..." like this.
 Encoded a command string using Base64 and executed it via `-EncodedCommand` flag — a common technique attackers use to **obfuscate malicious commands** from basic security tools.

 ```powershell